KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Autocomplete.md

 ### Standard autocomplete provider

-KeyboardKit Pro unlocks a ``StandardAutocompleteProvider``, which performs autocomplete locally on device, and applies it to the input controller's ``KeyboardInputViewController/autocompleteProvider`` when a pro license is registered.
+KeyboardKit Pro unlocks a ``StandardAutocompleteProvider`` and applies it to the input controller's ``KeyboardInputViewController/autocompleteProvider`` when a pro license is registered.

 The standard provider uses on-devices autocomplete capabilities that generate suggestions that are not comparable in quality with the ones in native iOS keyboards.
 They will however make your keyboard look and behave more like a native keyboard than if you don't have any autocomplete in place.